ietf-wg-acme/acme/draft-ietf-acme-acme.md

 The identifier authorization process establishes the authorization of an account to manage certificates for a given identifier.
-This process must assure the server of two things: First, that the client controls the private key of the account key pair, and second, that the client controls the identifier in question.
+This process must assure the server of two things:

+1. That the client controls the private key of the account key pair, and

+2. that the client controls the identifier in question.

 This process may be repeated to associate multiple identifiers to a key pair (e.g., to request certificates with multiple identifiers), or to associate multiple accounts with an identifier (e.g., to allow multiple entities to manage